solana-labs/solana-program-library/README.md

 1. `Failed to open: ../../deploy/spl_<program-name>.so`

-    Update your Rust and Cargo to the latest versions and re-run `cargo build-bpf` in the relevant `<program-name>` directory, or run it at the repository root to rebuild all on-chain programs.
+    Update your Rust and Cargo to the latest versions and re-run `cargo build-sbf` in the relevant `<program-name>` directory, or run it at the repository root to rebuild all on-chain programs.

 2. [Error while loading shared libraries. (libssl.so.1.1)](https://github.com/project-serum/anchor/issues/1831)